Intrinsic Dirac Behavior of Scalar Curvature in a Quaternionic Weyl-Cartan Geometry: Quaternionic Gauges and Curvatures

 where $ \lambda $ is the left gauge transformation, and $ \rho $ is the right.
 However, more restricted cases where one of these two multipliers is always taken to be $ 1 $ will be most useful here.
 Since equation (\ref{gbar.lr}) can always be written as

 according to equation (\ref{g.to.greal}), and since $ \tilde g_{\mu \nu} $ commutes with every scalar multiplier, restricting either $ \lambda $ or $ \rho $ to be $ 1 $ may not be a serious restriction in practice.
 However whatever scheme is adopted, $ h_{\mu \nu} $ will be assumed to gauge transform by the {\it same} pattern as is adopted for $ g_{\mu \nu} $.
-The same pattern can be shown to hold for $ {}^{*} h_{\mu \nu} $ provided the dual is defined as
+The same pattern can then be shown to hold for $ {}^{*} h_{\mu \nu} $ provided the dual is defined as

-where in addition to the definition of $ {}^{*} h^{\tau \sigma} $, one can discern in this the symmetric manner always used to raise and lower metric indices.
+where $ \epsilon^{\tau \sigma \alpha \beta} $ is the completely antisymmetric unit symbol with $ \epsilon^{0 1 2 3} = 1 $, and in addition to the definition of $ {}^{*} h^{\tau \sigma} $, one can discern in this the symmetric manner used to raise and lower indices on $ h_{\mu \nu} $ and $ {}^{*} h_{\mu \nu} $ using $ g^{\mu \nu} $ and $ g_{\mu \nu} $.
 And, since the leap-over operator ``$ | $'' keeps the $ Q_{3} $ out of the way to the far right, equation (\ref{ahat.makeup}) then indicates that $ a_{\mu \nu} $ will likewise follow the same gauge transformation pattern as $ g_{\mu \nu} $ and $ h_{\mu \nu} $, provided the gauge functions themselves either contain no leap-over operations, or contain none other than $ |Q_{3} $.
-This assumption will always be made about the gauge functions here.
+This assumption will essentially always be made about the gauge functions here, although since the inverse gauge function is also needed, then in practice, the worst case scenario actually means that one of the function and inverse function pair contains nothing worse than $ |(Q_{3}) $, while the other may contain nothing worse than $ (Q_{3})\| $.
+The qualifier ``may'' is used in that sentence because it is not difficult to find cases where both the gauge function and its inverse may appear to contain just $ |(Q_{3}) $.
+In fact, the standard range of electromagnetic gauge transformations with real potentials $ A_{\mu} $, which produces a phase transformation of the wavefunction\cite{bade.jehle}, presents a case where the phase (gauge) transformation is

+The quantity $ e^{ (|Q_{3}) ( \phi / 2 ) } $ is actually one possible inverse to this, as may be verified by direct multiplication of the quantities.
+However